getbouncer/apidocs/card-scan/android-integration-guide/README.md

                 activity = LaunchActivity.this,
                 apiKey = API_KEY,
                 enableEnterCardManually = true,

-                enableExpiryExtraction = true,  // expiry extraction is in beta.
-See the comment below. enableNameExtraction = true  // name extraction is in beta.
-See the comment below.
+                // expiry extraction is in beta.
+See the comment below. enableExpiryExtraction = true,

+                // name extraction is in beta.
+See the comment below. enableNameExtraction = true
             )
         }

         /*
-         * To test name and/or expiry extraction, please first provision an API key, then reach out to
+         * To test name and/or expiry extraction, please first provision an API
-         * support@getbouncer.com with details about your use case and estimated volumes.
+         * key, then reach out to support@getbouncer.com with details about your
+         * use case and estimated volumes.
          *
-         * If you are not planning to use name or expiry extraction, you can omit the line below.
+         * If you are not planning to use name or expiry extraction, you can
+         * omit the line below.
          */
-        CardScanActivity.warmUp(this, API_KEY, /* enableNameAndExpiryExtraction */ true)
+        CardScanActivity.warmUp(
+            context = this,
+            apiKey = API_KEY,
+            initializeNameAndExpiryExtraction = true
+        )
     }

+    override fun onActivityResult(
+        requestCode: Int,
-    override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
+        resultCode: Int,
+        data: Intent?
+    ) {
         super.onActivityResult(requestCode, resultCode, data)

         if (CardScanActivity.isScanResult(requestCode)) {